Released: 1st September 1997

 Billboard Hot 100 chart run: 59

 Although *NSYNC launched in the UK in 1997, it was almost two years before they scored their first top ten hit.
-Tearin’ Up My Heart would – eventually – become a top ten hit.
+Tearin’ Up My Heart would – eventually – become their second.
 But the first time around, it didn’t fare so well.

-The track was *NSYNC’s debut single here, except it wasn’t their proper debut single because I Want You Back had already been released in Germany the previous year.
-There is – perhaps – some logic to the decision to switch the singles around, since Tearin’ Up My Heart had proven to be a bigger success.
-Although as it happens neither song was a hit in the UK anyway.
+The track was *NSYNC’s introductory single here, although it wasn’t their proper debut because I Want You Back had already been released in Germany the previous year.
+There is – perhaps – some logic to the decision to switch the tracks around, since Tearin’ Up My Heart had proven to be a bigger success.
+Although as it happens neither song was a hit first time around in the UK anyway.
 When the group was re-launched in 1999, they led with I Want You Back instead, and this became the follow-up single once more.

 We got only a snapshot of the pre-No Strings Attached *NSYNC in the UK, so both of their early singles have always seemed a bit out of place in the context of their career in its entirety.
 There is no getting around the fact that this sounds like a Backstreet Boys song – in fact, it almost was – but the two groups were on rival labels, so for BMG to use the same songwriting and production team as their competition was as smart as it was necessary.
 It does mean that Tearin’ Up My Heart lacks the distinctive identity of *NSYNC’s later material, although equally, the fact that it makes such a good attempt at emulating the Backstreet Boys’ means it’s still a very good pop song.